gnello/in-memory-file-storage-server/doc/filesystem.md

 ```c
 extern int gnl_simfs_file_system_remove(struct gnl_simfs_file_system *file_system, const char *filename, unsigned int pid);
 ```
-We can remove a file only if it is locked and we own the lock, thus we can refer to the ["Lock a file" section](#lock-a-file) for this method precaution analysis.
+We can remove a file only if it is locked and we own the lock, thus we can refer to the ["Lock a file"](#lock-a-file) or ["Open with lock flag"](#open-with-lock-flag) sections for this method precaution analysis.
 After that, the file can be removed without additional concerns.
 If the file is not locked, or if it is and the invoking thread does not own the lock, then the removing will fail.

 ### Lock a file